dial2vincent/lab/README.md

 - Web Server: myweb
   - Requirement Tools: Tomcat server,

-## Github Repo Size
+## How to find your Github Repo Size
-- opening your Account Settings → Repositories (https://github.com/settings/repositories), and the repository size is displayed next to its designation.
+- Opening your Account Settings → Repositories (https://github.com/settings/repositories), and the repository size is displayed next to its designation.